-7: Recognising the benefits from renewable energy and regionally signif icant infrastructure - district and regional plans Distri ct and regional plans shall include objectives, policies, rules and/or other ods that recognise: (a) recognise the social, economic, cultural and environmental benefits of regionally significant infrastructure, including: (i) people and goods can travel to, from and around the Wellington Region efficiently and safely and in ways that support the transition to low or zero-carbon multi-modal transport modes; (ii) public health and safety is maintained through the provision of essential services: - supply of potable water, the collection and transfer of sewage and stormwater , and the provision of emergency services; (iii) people have access to energy, and preferably renewable energy, so as to meet their needs; and (iv) people have access to telecommunication services; and (iv) people have access to telecommunication services, and (b) recognise and provide for the social, economic, cultural and environmental benefits of energy generated from renewable energy resources and its transmission through an efficient, effective and resilient electricity transmission network, including: (i) avoiding, reducing and displacing greenhouse gas emissions; (ii) contributing to the security of supply, resilience , independence and diversification of our energy sources and the transmission of this energy to communities, homes and businesses; (iii) reducing dependency on imported energy resources; and (iv) using renewable resources rather than finite resources reducing greenhouse gas emissions; (v) the reversibility of the adverse effects on the environment of some renewable electricity generation technologies; (vi) the provision of an efficient, effective and resilient electricity transmission network; and (vii) providing for the economic, social and cultural well-being of people and communities; and (c) recognise the benefits of regionally significant infrastructure that contribute to reductions in greenhouse gas emissions, give effect to Te Mana o te Wai, mitigate natural hazards, or enable people and communities to be resilient to climate change.
-Evola nation 7 7 recognises that renewable energy generation and regionally significant tructure can provide a range of local, regional and national benefits, including infrastructure can provide a range of local, regional and national benefits, including helping to reduce greenhouse gas emissions, and provide essential services for the well-being of people and communities.
+Policy 7: Recognising the benefits from renewable energy and regionally significant infrastructure - district and regional plans

+District and regional plans shall include objectives, policies, rules and/or other methods that recognise:

+- (a) recognise the social, economic, cultural and environmental benefits of regionally significant infrastructure, including: - (i) people and goods can travel to, from and around the Wellington Region efficiently and safely and in ways that support the transition to low or zero-carbon multi-modal transport modes; - (ii) public health and safety is maintained through the provision of essential services: supply of potable water, the collection and transfer of sewage and stormwater, and the provision of emergency services; - (iii) people have access to energy, and preferably renewable energy, so as to meet their needs; and - (iv) people have access to telecommunication services; and - (b) recognise and provide for the social, economic, cultural and environmental benefits of energy generated from renewable energy resources and its transmission through an efficient, effective and resilient electricity transmission network, including: - (i) avoiding, reducing and displacing greenhouse gas emissions; - (ii) contributing to the security of supply, resilience, independence and diversification of our energy sources and the transmission of this energy to communities, homes and businesses; - (iii) reducing dependency on imported energy resources; and - (iv) using renewable resources rather than finite resources reducing greenhouse gas emissions; - (v) the reversibility of the adverse effects on the environment of some renewable electricity generation technologies; - (vi) the provision of an efficient, effective and resilient electricity transmission network; and - (vii) providing for the economic, social and cultural well-being of people and communities; and - (c) recognise and support the benefits of regionally significant infrastructure that contribute to reductions in greenhouse gas emissions, give effect to Te Mana o te Wai, mitigate natural hazards, and or enable people and communities to be resilient to climate change.

+Policy 7 recognises that renewable energy generation and regionally significant infrastructure can provide a range of local, regional and national benefits, including helping to reduce greenhouse gas emissions, and provide essential services for the well-being of people and communities.
 The Policy also recognises the benefits of regionally significant infrastructure that supports lower greenhouse gas emissions, the health and wellbeing of freshwater and receiving environments, climate change resilience and natural hazard mitigation, and must be read with other policies that restrict the location of infrastructure in certain places, such as Policy 52.